Information-Warfare-Center/CSI-SIEM/README.md

 ## <a name="InstallationExample"></a>Installation example using Ubuntu 18.04 LTS

-Here's a step-by-step example of getting [Malcolm from GitHub](https://github.com/idaholab/Malcolm/tree/master), configuring your system and your Malcolm instance, and running it on a system running Ubuntu Linux.
+Here's a step-by-step example of getting [CSI-SIEM using Malcolm from GitHub](https://github.com/Information-Warfare-Center/CSI-SIEM/), configuring your system and your Malcolm instance, and running it on a system running Ubuntu Linux.
 Your mileage may vary depending on your individual system configuration, but this should be a good starting point.

-You can use `git` to clone Malcolm into a local working copy, or you can download and extract the artifacts from the [latest release](https://github.com/idaholab/Malcolm/releases).

-To install Malcolm from the latest Malcolm release, browse to the [Malcolm releases page on GitHub](https://github.com/idaholab/Malcolm/releases) and download at a minimum `install.py` and the `malcolm_YYYYMMDD_HHNNSS_xxxxxxx.tar.gz` file, then navigate to your downloads directory:
+To install Malcolm from the latest Malcolm release, browse to the [CSI Linux Malcolm releases page on GitHub](https://csilinux.com) and download at a minimum `install.py` and the `CSI-SIEM.tar.gz` file, then navigate to your downloads directory:
 ```
 user@host:~$ cd Downloads/
 user@host:~/Downloads$ ls
-install.py  malcolm_20190611_095410_ce2d8de.tar.gz
+install.py  CSI-SIEM.tar.gz
 ```

 If you are obtaining Malcolm using `git` instead, run the following command to clone Malcolm into a local working copy:
 ```
-user@host:~$ git clone https://github.com/idaholab/Malcolm
+user@host:~$ git clone https://github.com/Information-Warfare-Center/CSI-SIEM/
 Cloning into 'Malcolm'...
 remote: Enumerating objects: 443, done.
 remote: Counting objects: 100% (443/443), done.